Akua Reindorf KC

 • Human Rights

-Akua was awarded The Legal Business Awards’ Barrister of the Year 2023 and Chambers and Partners’ Employment Junior of the Year 2022.
+Akua was awarded The Legal Business Awards’ Barrister of the Year 2023 and Chambers & Partners’ Employment Junior of the Year 2022.
 She was listed in The Lawyer's Hot 100 2022.

-“Akua is always thoughtful, supportive and helpful on complex matters”, “She is able to pick things up and run with them straight away.
-Her expertise enables us to get the legal framework to formulate claims.”, “Akua can't put a step wrong in my opinion”, “We turn to her for investigations as she is phenomenally good at conveying a view in an articulate and nuanced way.
+“Akua is always thoughtful, supportive and helpful on complex matters”.
+“She is able to pick things up and run with them straight away.
+Her expertise enables us to get the legal framework to formulate claims.”
+“Akua can't put a step wrong in my opinion.”
+“We turn to her for investigations as she is phenomenally good at conveying a view in an articulate and nuanced way.
 She is robust and clear in laying out the issues at play, and never sitting on the fence, which helps carve a way through.
-She can explain her views in a sensitive way that takes into account differing positions, views and the wider sensitivities”. - Chambers and Partners 2024
+She can explain her views in a sensitive way that takes into account differing positions, views and the wider sensitivities”. - Chambers & Partners 2024

 Akua is acclaimed in the directories as “superb” and is noted for her “gravitas”, her excellent cross-examination skills, attention to detail and ability to quickly get to the heart of a case.
 She was awarded Barrister of the Year in the Legal Business Awards 2023, Employment Junior of the Year in the Chambers UK Bar Awards 2022 and was one of The Lawyer’s Hot 100 for 2022.